gobabygocarswithjoysticks/car-code/readme.md

 Github for the website code: https://github.com/gobabygocarswithjoysticks/programmer

-The new standard code is in this directory: https://github.com/gobabygocarswithjoysticks/car-code/tree/main/gbg_program
+The new standard code is in this directory: https://github.com/gobabygocarswithjoysticks/car-code/tree/main/gbg_program (you can edit and upload it yourself using the Arduino IDE).

+Instructions for modifying go baby go cars to use this code can be found here: https://github.com/gobabygocarswithjoysticks/index